 Cross Country Skiing in Mammoth Lakes

 There are some incredible options for Cross-Country skiing here in Mammoth Lakes and the Eastern High Sierra.
-Your options and where to go will be determined by the weather, snow and the time of winter you come to Mammoth Lakes.
+Your choices and where to go will be determined by the weather, snow, and the time of winter you come to Mammoth Lakes.

-The best Cross Country Skiing is always going to be up in the Mammoth Lakes Basin at the Tamarack Cross-Country Ski Center.
+The best cross-country skiing will always be in the Mammoth Lakes Basin at the Tamarack Cross-Country Ski Center.

-As we get into winter the snow levels and colder air moves into the lower elevations.
-That will give you lots of options for Cross-Country skiing beside the Tamarack Resort in the Mammoth Lakes Basin.
+As we get into winter, the snow levels and colder air moves into the lower elevations.
+That will give you many options for Cross-Country skiing beside the Tamarack Resort in the Mammoth Lakes Basin.

-First up is the Free Cross-Country trail system we have right here in town.
-You can park right at the Mammoth Lakes Visitors Center and the trailhead is located right there.
+First up is the Free Cross-Country trail system right here in town.
+You can park at the Mammoth Lakes Visitors Center, and the trailhead is located there.

 There is a very nice snow grooming machine, and they can groom out the entire trail system each week for some great skiing when the snow levels and conditions are right.

-They groom out for both the traditional and skating types of Cross Country Skiing.
+They groom out for the traditional and skating types of Cross Country Skiing.

-To access the Mammoth Lakes Visitors Center parking area you want to head down Highway 203 about 1/4 mile below the Starbuck’s on Main Street.
+To access the Mammoth Lakes Visitors Center parking area, head down Highway 203, about 1/4 mile below the Starbucks on Main Street.
 Take a left at the Visitors Center’s parking entrance.

 The trailhead for this multi-use trail is accessed from the Mammoth Mountain Ski Area Main Lodge parking area.
 Park near the main lodge and grab the shuttle to the trailhead.

-This trail is Highway 203 in the summer so it makes for a nice and wide Cross-Country ski run in the winter.
+This trail is Highway 203 in the summer, making for a nice and wide Cross-Country ski run in the winter.

-It is a multi-use trail with Snowshoes, Snowmobiles and Cross-Country skiers sharing the trail.
+It is a multi-use trail with snowshoes, snowmobiles, and cross-country skiers sharing it.
 The first 1/3 mile of this trail is shared with Skiers and Snowboarders coming down an access trail.

 We recommend you use the right-hand side of the trail as you head up the first 1/3 mile of the trail.